-a.
 Language of the Honors in the Major Project

 Consistent with policy in the Graduate Student Handbook, the typical language of the HITM project is English.
 Under special circumstances, the faculty director, supervisory committee, and honors liaison may approve writing the body of the HITM project in a language other than English if doing so is essential for scholarly reasons.
 Lack of sufficient English competency is not an acceptable justification for using an alternative language.
 All committee members must be completely proficient in the alternative language.
 If a student is unable to recruit completely proficient committee members, they will have to write the HITM project in English.
-If the faculty director deems it appropriate for the HITM project to be written in a language other than English, the faculty director should email a rationale and notification of committee and departmental approval to https://english.edu for review and approval by the Director of the Honors Program.
+If the faculty director deems it appropriate for the HITM project to be written in a language other than English, the faculty director should email a rationale and notification of committee and departmental approval to <a href="https://hitml.nih.gov/hitml/hitml.nih.gov/hitml.nih.go